-If you are thinking about selling a mobile home in Fort Lauderdale, you will need to determine its value.
+If you are thinking about selling a mobile home in Florida, you will need to determine its value.
 Learn more about how to determine what its really worth in our latest post!

 Estimating the value for a mobile or manufactured home is a bit different than determining the value of a single-family property.
 By using the tips below, even someone not in the real estate industry will be able to come up with an approximate value.